 With that being said, here are some of them.

-- If you are working with Online Transcription companies, then there may be a time when you’ll not find enough jobs which directly affects your income.
+- If you are working with Online Transcription companies, then there may be a time when you’ll not find enough jobs which directly affect your income.
 So, it’s better to join at least 3-5 companies to have a continuous flow of jobs.

 - If you are working as an Individual Freelancer, then you may face difficulty in finding clients.
 This is the most difficult part where you need to find clients & build a healthy relationship to get recurring work every month.